deidee/hetcanvas/README.md

-# Canvas
+# het Canvas

-HTML boilerplate for art websites.
+HTML-boilerplate voor kunstwebsites.

-## File checklist
+## Bestanden

 (Binary files are not included in repository.)